Toxicity Assessment in Preclinical Histopathology via Class-Aware Mahalanobis Distance for Known and Novel Anomalies: Results and Discussion

-Table \ref{tab:ood_results_combined} shows the advantage of Mahalanobis distance-based method (\emph{Maha+}) over competing methods in terms of $\overline{\text{FNR}}$, FPR, as well as in terms of misclassified OOD anomalies.
+Table \ref{tab:ood_results_combined} shows the advantage of Mahalanobis distance-based method (\emph{Maha+}) over competing methods in terms of $\overline{\text{FNR}}$, as well as in terms of misclassified OOD anomalies.
 The best $\overline{\text{FNR}}$ of 0.16\% is achieved by \emph{Maha+} under the adaptive threshold selection strategy.
-All other methods misclassify too many OOD samples as healthy and therefore do not meet the safety-first criterium in practice.
+We stress that the $\overline{\mathrm{FNR}}$ counts only anomalies misclassified as healthy.
+Under the stricter requirement of correct-class assignment, \emph{Adaptive-Maha+} correctly assigns 93.93\% of ID anomaly and 89.38\% of OOD anomaly pixels to their own class (complementary to the 6.07\% and 10.62\% misclassification rates in Table~\ref{tab:ood_results_combined}, respectively).
+All other methods misclassify too many OOD samples as healthy and therefore do not meet the safety-first criterion in practice.
 In particular, KL-Matching, which relies on mean probability vectors as meaningful class prototypes, shows the worst results among all.
 We hypothesize that, in histopathological data, intra-class heterogeneity and near-OOD overlap cause mean probability vectors to be poor descriptors of the underlying class structure.